 Developed in the 1960s, they are similar to mercury vapour lamps, but contain additional metal halide compounds in the quartz arc tube, which improve the efficiency and color rendition of the light.
 The most common metal halide compound used is sodium iodide.
 Once the arc tube reaches its running temperature, the sodium dissociates from the iodine, adding orange and reds to the lamp’s spectrum from the sodium D line as the metal ionizes.

-As a result, metal-halide lamps have high luminous efficacy of around 75–100 lumens per watt, which is about twice that of mercury vapour lights and 3 to 5 times that of incandescent lights and produce an intense white light.
+As a result, metal-halide lamps have a high luminous efficacy of around 75–100 lumens per watt, which is about twice that of mercury vapour lights and 3 to 5 times that of incandescent lights, and produce intense white light.
 Lamp life is 6,000 to 15,000 hours.

 The next two categories come under the category of sodium-vapour lamp.
 A sodium-vapour lamp is a gas-discharge lamp that uses sodium in an excited state to produce light at a characteristic wavelength near 589 nm.

 High-pressure sodium (HPS) lamps have been widely used in industrial lighting, especially in large manufacturing facilities, and are commonly used as plant grow lights.
 They contain mercury.
 They have also been widely used for outdoor area lightings, such as on roadways, parking lots, and security areas.
 Understanding the change in human color vision sensitivity from photopic to mesopic and scotopic is essential for proper planning when designing lighting for roadways.

 High-pressure sodium lamps are quite efficient — about 100 lumens per watt, when measured for photopic lighting conditions.
 Some higher-power lamps (e.g. 600 watts) have efficacies of about 150 lumens per watt.